Best Women's Putters 2025

 Reasons to avoid

-Next up we have the Louise putter from Ping, part of the G Le3 range of clubs.
+Next up I have picked the Louise putter from Ping, part of the G Le3 range of clubs.
 It’s named Louise in tribute to Ping’s co-founder Louise Solheim and is a mid-mallet style that produced a smooth, consistent role in our testing.
 There’s no need to force this putter, especially on long putts, it just needs a gentle stroke and the ball will consistently roll smoothly towards the hole (and into it!) with a pleasant sound off the clubface as it travels on its way.

 Thanks to a soft two-piece white insert with shallow grooves, it did take a little bit of practice to get used to the feel, but you could realistically say this about most putters these days.